 Under plays are becoming more popular when the Orlando Magic themselves face a stingy defensive team.
 Their offense, as presently built, isn't anything special.
 If they go up against a solid defense, they won't be scoring a ton of points.

-At the same time, this betting trend isn't nearly as reliable as it was in 2015-16, when the Magic actually showed some potential on the less glamorous end of the floor.
+At the same time, this betting trend isn't nearly as reliable as it was a few years back when the Magic actually showed some potential on the less glamorous end of the floor.
 They have forced Aaron Gordon to play out of position, at small forward rather than power forward, by manufacturing a frontcourt logjam that persists even after Ibaka's exit.

 Even while playing outside his comfort zone, Gordon still ranks as the Magic's best defender.
 And that's a problem.
 They need more help on the perimeter specifically before they can become every night under plays again.

 And this says nothing of their cruddy offense.